 A short video conveys the liveliness of Saint-Laurent Boulevard through unique views of its history and the contribution immigration has made to our culinary, sport and cultural traditions.

 Conquer an ever-changing city from the past to the present!

 Welcome to the Studio: An Allegory for Artistic Reflection and Transformation by Kent Monkman

-Since July 7, the artwork by Canadian artist of Cree origin Kent Monkman, Welcome to the Studio: An Allegory for Artistic Reflection and Transformation, created as part of the Museum's Artist-in-Residence program is presented in the exhibition hall.
-The 7.3 m (24 ft.) long and 1.8 m (6 ft.) high work alludes to the celebrated work by Gustave Courbet, The Artist's Studio.
+Since July 7, the artwork by Canadian artist of Cree origin Kent Monkman, Welcome to the Studio: An Allegory for Artistic Reflection and Transformation, created as part of the Museum’s Artist-in-Residence program is presented in the exhibition hall.
+The 7.3 m (24 ft.) long and 1.8 m (6 ft.) high work alludes to the celebrated work by Gustave Courbet, The Artist’s Studio.
 A real allegory summing up seven years of my artistic and moral life (1855), viewed by many as a manifesto of 19th century realism.
 Like Courbet, Monkman portrays himself in an imaginary studio studying the artistic practice of painting.
-Created as homage to Montreal, the work focuses on the relationship between photography and painting: a theme central to both the Notman studio's activities and the history of photography in the 19th century.
+Created as an homage to Montreal, the work focuses on the relationship between photography and painting: a theme central to both the Notman studio’s activities and the history of photography in the 19th century.
 For these reasons and to take advantage of this opportunity to show the McCord Museum Notman Photographic Archives collection in a new light, this artwork will be permanently displayed.

 About the artist

 Kent Monkman is an artist of Cree origin who works in a variety of media, including painting, film/video, performance and installation.